enes-oerdek/Home-Assistant-Helium-Integration/README.md

   - platform: helium_solana
 ```

-This one-liner will introduce new sensors for the prices of HNT, IOT, MOBILE, and SOL, providing you with valuable insights right at your fingertips! :gem: If you are interested in your wallet stats as well, you need to add some more lines.
+This one-liner will introduce new sensors for the prices of HNT, IOT, MOBILE, and SOL, providing you with valuable insights right at your fingertips! :gem:

+*Optional*: If you are interested in your wallet stats as well, you need to add the "wallets" part in your configuration as well.

 ```yaml
 sensor: